 If the NonNull checker issues no warnings for a given program, then running that program will never throw a null pointer exception.
 This guarantee enables a programmer to prevent errors from occurring when his program is run.
-See Section 3.4 for caveats to the guarantee.
+See Section 3.6 for caveats to the guarantee.

-3.1 Annotating your code with @NonNull
+3.1 Annotating your code with @NonNull and @Nullable

 In order to perform checking, you must annotate your code.
 You can write the @NonNull type annotation, which indicates a type that does not include the null value, or the @Nullable type annotation, which indicates a type that does include null.
-You only have to write one of these, depending on whether you choose the default qualifier (for unannotated references; see Section 3.2) to be @NonNull or @Nullable.
+Unannotated references are treated as if they had a default annotation; see Section 3.2.